theDemotic Palaeographical Database Project

 (3) Mumie geben.
 Geschrieben von Esminis.

-Zu sẖꜣ r-ẖn n ḥnw n ḳdy: wörtliche Übersetzung der präpositionelle Wendung r-ẖn n: "Man soll mir einen Text hinein ins...." (vgl.
+Zu sẖꜣ r-ẖn n ḥnw n ḳdy: wörtliche Übersetzung der präpositionellen Wendung r-ẖn n: "Man soll mir einen Text hinein in...." (vgl.
 Martin / Smith, JEA 92Martin, C.J. / Ryholt, K., 'Put My Funerary Papyrus in My Mummy, Please', The Journal of Egyptian Archaeology 92 (2006), 270-274., 273 Anm.8-9).
 Die Schreibung ḥnw ist hier mit Topf determiniert, was eher auf das Lemma "Topf, Gefäß, Behälter" hinweist (so auch Smith, Traversing eternitySmith, M., Traversing eternity.
 Texts for the afterlife from Ptolemaic and Roman Egypt (Oxford, 2009)., 178 Anm.4).
 Durch den Zusatz "aus Aleppopinienholz" ist es doch eindeutig, dass es sich hier um den inneren Sargkasten aus Holz handeln muss, in den die Mumie gebettet wird (s.a.: Martin / Smith, JEA 92Martin, C.J. / Ryholt, K., 'Put My Funerary Papyrus in My Mummy, Please', The Journal of Egyptian Archaeology 92 (2006), 270-274., 273 Anm.4; Charpentier, Recueil de matériauxCharpentier, G., Recueil de matériaux épigraphiques relatifs à la botanique de l'Égypte antique (Paris, 1981), §1226, §1228).
-Die wenigen Belege Lemmas "Sargkasten" im Ägyptischen (ḥnw.t) wie im Demotischen (ḥnw) sind ausschließlich mit Holz determiniert, so auch die - neben P. BM EA 10209 - drei weiteren, bisher im TLA aufgenommenen demotischen Wortbelege.
-Daher wird die vorliegende Schreibung des P. BM EA 10209 (anders als im TLA) unter ḥnw "Topf, Gefäß, Behälter" lemmatisiert.
+Die wenigen Belege Lemmas "Sargkasten" im Ägyptischen (ḥnw.t) wie im Demotischen (ḥnw) sind zumeist mit Holz determiniert.

-Zum Verfasser der Notiz, Esminis, (TM Per 8336), siehe oben Kommentar zum Text.
+Zum Verfasser der Notiz, Esminis (TM Per 8336), Sohn des Petemestous (TM Per 12056) und der Sentaes alias Ithoroys (TM Per 13434), die hier nicht genannt werden, siehe oben Kommentar zum Text.

 P. BM EA 10209 Demotic note